umee-network/umee/docs/architecture/ADR-009-liquidity-mining.md

 When an unlocking period ends, the restrictions on withdrawing and disabling collateral release, but the `uTokens` remain in the `x/leverage` module account as collateral.
 Since no transfer occurs at the moment funds unlock, there is no need for any action in `EndBlock`.

-Completed unlockings for an address are cleared from state the next time withdraw restrictions are calculated during a transaction - that is, during a `MsgLock`, `MsgUnlock`, `MsgWithdraw`, `MsgSetCollateral` sent by the supplier, or a `MsgLiquidate` where the supplier is being liquidated.
+Completed unlockings for an address are cleared from state the next time withdraw restrictions are calculated during a transaction - that is, during a `MsgLock`, `MsgUnlock`, `MsgWithdraw`, `MsgSetCollateral` sent by the user, or a `MsgLiquidate` where the user is being liquidated.

 Any collateral can potentially be seized during `MsgLiquidate`, whether it is locked, unlocking, or unlocked.
 In the event that the target of liquidation has collateral in various such states, it will be liquidated in this order:
 1) Unlocked collateral